A Buyer's Guide

 Tied & Partial Tie Leasehold

-Many leases for sale will be subject to trade ties from a nominated supply (in most cases a brewery or pub company acting as the Landlord), meaning that you have to buy certain stock from them.
+Many leases for sale will be subject to trade ties from a nominated supplier (in most cases a brewery or pub company acting as the landlord), meaning that you have to buy certain stock from them.
 Buying outside of this agreement can land you in hot water!
 The lease will govern, to an extent, the basis on which you operate the business and, more often than not, will stipulate your obligation to maintain fully the entire premises and insure against all property and trading risks at your own cost.
 The fundamentals of a tied lease are that you pay a premium for the lease upon acquisition and a rent for the duration of the lease.

-To find leasehold premises for sale click here.
+To find leasehold premises for sale, click here.

 Free-of-Tie Leasehold

-To see a range of leasehold premises for sale click here.
+To see a range of leasehold premises for sale, click here.

 Do your research